digbmc/germantown-y/docs/advanced.md

 #### Site Layouts:
 - browse: formatting for the archive section.
 - cloud: layout for word cloud of metadata subjects.
 Not currently used.
-- data: layout for the data page (add data page to site!!)
+- data: layout for the data page
-- default: Outer shell layout: Default serves as a layout for other layouts
+- default: most basic page layout - a layout for other layouts (think Russian nesting dolls)
 - exhibit-page: the layout for exhibit posts
 - exhibits.html: layout for the exhibits landing page
 - history: layout for history page
 - home-infographic: layout for the home page
 - item.html: generates the item pages in the archive
 - leaflet: for pages with leaflet maps (building and map)
-- map: also deletable
-- page-full-width.html + page-narrow: page layouts, with varying widths (not used on the site)
+- page-full-width.html + page-narrow: page layouts, with varying widths.
+Not currently used
 - page: basic page layout
 - search.html: layout for a site search bar (not featured on the site)
 - timeline: layout for a timeline of the metadata.
 Not currently used.